GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 ## Default Setup

 The default setup, used in the Base Example, integrates the federate configurations with external JSON files.
 The message and communication configurations are publications and subscriptions.
 We recommend launching the co-simulation with [`helics_cli`](../../fundamental_topics/helics_cli.md).
-This section introduces federate configuration of publications (pubs) and subscriptions (subs) with JSONs and how to launch the co-simulation with `helics_cli`.
+This section introduces federate configuration of publications (pubs) and subscriptions (subs) with JSON files and how to launch the co-simulation with `helics_cli`.

 ### Messages + Communication: pub/sub